woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/3-Code-Related.md

 - 4
 - `implement 实现`
 - `library 图书馆 程序库`
-- // **【 I implemented a UI component library using Vue3, Vite, and Ts. 】**
+- // **【 I implemented a UI component library using Vite, Webpack, Typescript and Vue3. 】**
 - // Uncaught Error: 🍍: Store "counter" is built using the setup syntax and does not implement $reset().
 - // Type vs Interface -> Type cannot be extended and implemented but Interface can.
 -